-Further, in terms of provisions of Section 5 c of the revised lease agreement, there is a possibility of cancelling lease agreements relating to breach conditions for defaulting lease rentals.
-As such, the Janatha lessor.
-Estates Development Board and the (d) In leasing out state lands to regional plantation companies in the year 1992, the value of assets should exceed Rs.200 million according to formula applied computation of lease rental recoverable from those lands.
-A period of 26 years had lapsed after leasing out lands of 20,757 hectares in extent without lease rentals to three plantation companies such as Agarapathana, Udupussellawa and Elkaduwa of which the value of net assets was less than the said value as at that date.
+Recovery of lease rentals 23 relating to regional plantation companies established in the year 1992, should be carried out from that year to June 1995 by the Janatha Estates Development Board and the Sri Lanka State Plantations Corporation, owners of lands without lease rentals to three plantation companies such as Agarapathana, Udupussellawa and Elkaduwa of which the value of net assets was less than the said value as at that date.
 Even though net assets of two companies out of them had exceeded Rs.200 million by now, a lease rental could not be recovered from those state lands due to lack of provisions in lease agreements on the manner in which action should be taken in such instances as a lease rental is not recovered.